Wagnerp/wwt-wiki/README.md

 Copyright (C) .NET Foundation

 # WWT-Wiki
-Repository of Open WorldWide Telescope Project Information.
+Repository of WorldWide Telescope Project Information.

 WorldWide Telescope (WWT) enables you to explore the universe, bringing together imagery from the best ground- and space-based telescopes in the world and combining it with 3D navigation, data visualization, and more.
 Please see [WorldWideTelescope.org](http://WorldWideTelescope.org/) for an overview.